jkzorz/jkzorz.github.io/_posts/2020-04-04-NMDS-extras.md

 ![useful image]({{ site.url }}/assets/envfit_csv.png)

 Next, subset your data so that you have a data frame with only environmental variables *(env)*, and a data frame with only species abundance data *(com)*.
-In the code below I'm naming the range of columns that contains the respective information.
+In the code below I'm naming the range of columns containing the respective information.

 ```
 com = df[,9:32]